Samsung/tizen-docs/docs/application/native/guides/ui/efl/scalability.md

 The part blocks in the EDC file can have the following property related to scalability:

+- `scale`: 0-1

-- `scale`: 0-1Specifies whether the part scales its size according to the scaling factor (Tizen has a scaling factor to resize the application layout and object).
+  Specifies whether the part scales its size according to the scaling factor (Tizen has a scaling factor to resize the application layout and object).
 This property is used to scale object properties, such as font size or min/max size of the part.

   The default value is 0 (off) and the default scaling factor is 1.0.
 To make a part scalable, set the property to 1 (on).